 We all know that having a regular morning ritual enhances our motivation in our work, as humans we are creatures of habit and cultivating a routine in our lives helps our brains to focus more on the work at hand and enhance our classical guitar practice.

 It is easy enough to do the practice we want to when we have the time, but what about when we don’t?
 How can we create the perfect morning ritual that we can stick to even when we are busy/traveling/just plain exhausted?
 Figuring this out can often times be the key to mastering

 Stop Over Estimating Your Time

-When we set out to change habits we often think of our lives as a blank canvas, but do we really have the time to go for a run, blend a smoothie, drink a coffee and meditate every single morning?
+When we set out to change classical guitar practice/life habits we often think of our lives as a blank canvas, but do we really have the time to go for a run, blend a smoothie, drink a coffee and meditate every single morning?
 For most of us the answer is a big fat no.

 Try to focus on what your ideal morning ritual would be, and then downscale as much as possible.
 Does movement help you in the morning?
 Do you need a moment to clear your thoughts?

 Try to figure out where the impulse to do these things comes from, and act accordingly.
 Which small change could you make to combat your current sluggishness without having to become a totally different person?